shradhanjalipradhan/shradhanjalipradhan.github.io/README.md

-Welcome to my professional GitHub portfolio.
-I am Shradhanjali Pradhan, an AI/ML Engineer with a Master of Science in Applied Data Analytics from Boston University.
-This portfolio is a showcase of my work, projects, and the skills I've honed in the field of AI and Machine Learning.

 ## About Me

 I am passionate about leveraging artificial intelligence to drive innovation and make AI accessible to all.
 With a strong background in data analysis and a drive for continuous improvement, I aim to contribute to technological advancements and ethical AI development.